mriggithub/PLL-OSU-180nm-PDK/README.md

 3. F. M. Gardner, “Charge-pump phase-lock loops,” IEEE Trans.
 Commun., vol. COM-28, no. 11, pp. 1849–1858, Nov.
 1980
 4. B. Razavi, "Design of Monolithic Phase-Locked Loops and Clock Recovery Circuits - A Tutorial," in Monolithic Phase-Locked Loops and Clock Recovery Circuits: Theory and Design, Wiley-IEEE Press, pp. 1-39,1996.

+**Author**

+Mriganka Gogoi, Assam Don Bosco University, mrig.gogoi@gmail.com

 **Acknowlegement**

-I would like to thank the following persons for giving me the platform and technical knowledge to create this report.
+I would like to thank VLSI system design team particularly to the following persons for giving me the platform and technical knowledge to create this report.

 **Kunal P Ghosh**